exa-byte/CCTurtleRemoteController/README.md

 | a   | turn left                  |
 | d   | turn right                 |
 | del | stop (clear command queue) |

+**Modifying the user interface**

+- for development go to src/store/useWorld.ts line 5 and follow the instructions of the comment.
+- run ```npm run dev```
+- the dev frontend is now available at http://localhost:3000/ and you get to tinker on the frontend with hot reloading.